waquar92/waquar92/README.md

 - 👋 Hi, I’m @waquar92
 - 👀 I’m interested in learning things no matter what it is.
 (Off Course related to my interests)
 - 🌱 I’m currently learning cloud related technologies.
-- 💞️ I’m looking to collaborate on cloud based operations.
+- 💞️ I’m looking to collaborate on cloud based technologies.
-- 📫 How to reach me ...https://www.linkedin.com/in/waquar-a-302322108/
+- 📫 How to reach me ...https://www.linkedin.com/in/waquar-a-302322108/ and @waquar

 <!---
 waquar92/waquar92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.